What is your opinion on the below?

 Why is grit important?

 I’m sure the story I shared above answers this question quite well.
 However, to summarize, grit is vital because it’s a driver of achievement and success.
 Being naturally smart and talented are great, but to truly thrive, we need the ability to persevere.
 No-one’s path to success is strewn with rose petals.
-We all encounter some setback or failures.
+We all encounter some setbacks or failures.
 It’s the way we handle them that determines how successful we are in any given area of our lives.
 That’s why without grit, talent may be nothing more than unmet potential.

 So now you’re probably thinking, can grit be learned?